 It is not compulsory to hold life insurance through your super, although it can have many benefits.

 As part of opening a QSuper Accumulation account through your Queensland Government or default employer, you will be provided with death cover and TPD cover if you are eligible.
 You may also be provided with income protection cover depending on your circumstances.

 If you said yes to insurance when you joined directly, you may receive death cover and TPD cover if eligible.
 You can also apply for income protection cover online.

 Your cover won't change automatically if you start working for a Queensland Government or default employer after applying to join QSuper online.

 While you may receive insurance cover automatically with your super account, you can cancel it any time via Member Online if it doesn't meet your needs.

-When your insurance cover starts will depend on your employment arrangements, how you joined QSuper, your age, and your account balance.
+When your insurance cover starts will depend on your employment arrangements, your age, and your account balance.
 Under current legislation, you also need to have received money into your QSuper account in the past 13 months to be eligible for insurance.

 Find out more about when insurance starts or refer to the Accumulation Account Insurance Guide (pdf) for more information.

 There are a few circumstances where your insurance cover will end.
 For example, your death cover, TPD cover, and/or income protection cover will be cancelled if we don't receive any money into your account for a continuous period of 13 months, or if there is not enough money in your account to cover the insurance costs.
 You can also cancel your insurance at any time via Member Online if you feel it is not right for your needs.
 Refer to the Accumulation Account Insurance Guide (pdf) for more information about the circumstances when cover will end.